losrobbos/coding-advanced-resources/README.md

 Trello is really nice to quickly get started with basic ticket management terminology like Kanban.

-In case you manage your code on GitHub you can also use GitHubs built in kind of "Trello": <b>Github Projects</b>.
+In case you manage your code on GitHub you can also use GitHubs built-in "Trello" board: <b>Github Projects</b>.

 Here you can link tasks in a repository to a KANBAN board and can automate the movement of the tickets.

 Nice Step by Step Playlist on GitHub projects: https://www.youtube.com/watch?v=idZyqNIrt84&list=PLiO7XHcmTslc5hGrbnnmHIb0SeJLTpOEu

-Once you do work in <b>Company teams</b>, you will find out, that <b>JIRA</b> is the most often used tool.
+Once you do work in <b>Company teams</b>, you will find out that <b>JIRA</b> is the most often used tool.

 JIRA is practially an industry standard and universally used in Team projects.